 - That you’ve given the idea enough thought that you have sources in mind (and that said sources are reputable enough to not cause their competitors to point and snicker)

 So when it comes to crafting the perfect pitch, try this:

-Ready to get started?
+Ready to start on your content creation journey?
 Sign up or sign in to nDash now.